OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Due to these potential interactions, individuals taking NDRIs should consult their healthcare provider before consuming coffee or other caffeine-containing beverages.
 Healthcare professionals can provide personalized guidance based on an individual’s specific medication regimen and health status.

 In conclusion, combining coffee with Norepinephrine and Dopamine Reuptake Inhibitors (NDRIs) requires careful consideration due to potential interactions and side effects.
-The stimulant properties of caffeine can enhance both the positive effects of increased alertness as well as the negative side effects such as anxiety or restlessness associated with NDRIs.
+The stimulant properties of caffeine can enhance both the positive effects of increased alertness as well as the negative side effects, such as anxiety or restlessness associated with NDRIs.
 Moreover, cardiovascular effects and sleep disturbances should be taken into account when combining these substances.

-Coffee With Bupropion
+Coffee and Bupropion

 Coffee With Bupropion: A Combination Worth Considering for Managing Depression